NIFK18001U Planning Interdisciplinary Research

 Reflect on risks and ethical issues in relation to project implementation.

-Demonstrate independent learning skills necessary for the foundation of lifelong learning.
+Demonstrate independent learning skills

 Tackle scientific problems by collecting, analysing and evaluating appropriate qualitative and quantitative information and using it creatively.